Run private apps with Flycast

 And if you wait a few moments, it’ll spin back down.

 And there we go!
-We’ve covered what Flycast is, why you’d want to use it, and set up an instance of Ollama to show it off.
+We’ve covered what Flycast is, why you’d want to use it, and walked through deploying a private HTTP service to show it off.
+The same pattern works for any internal app: admin panels, internal APIs, dashboards, or anything else you’d rather keep off the public internet.